Women’s and Gender Studies Major

 Senior Thesis in Women’s and Gender Studies

 Students interested in producing a substantial piece of original research and writing may elect to do a senior thesis in Women’s and Gender Studies.
+Writing a senior thesis is also good preparation for graduate studies.
 Eligible students must have a cumulative GPA of 3.5 in WGS.

 Students producing a senior thesis should expect to do this work over the course of a full year prior to their graduation.